thewolfe1/TheThirdEye/README.md

 The total amount of samples is 18320.<br/>
 **Dataset Location**:<br/>
 Due to large size of the data,we created a zip file it's located in this [google drive link](https://meet.google.com/linkredirect?authuser=0&dest=https%3A%2F%2Fdrive.google.com%2Fdrive%2Ffolders%2F1nNRhXT5ko_dLm2eyBCIyA6FC7Je5SF28%3Fusp%3Dsharing)</br>
-If you want to retrain the modles you need to download the zip,and extract the folder into main folder project.
+If you want to retrain the modles you need to download the zip,and extract the folder into main folder project.</br>
+We use this dataset for training and testing and validation,it's distributed randomly:</br>
+70% training.</br> 25% testing.</br> 5% validation.

 ## Speaker recognition data:
 **Source**:<br/>